 |Band Wikipedia||Learn More About Evanescence Here|

-In 2006 the band released their second studio album, The Open Door, reached number one on the Billboard Top 200 chart.
-In 2011 the band released their third and long-awaited eponymous studio album.
+In 2006, the band released their second studio album, The Open Door, which reached number one on the Billboard Top 200 chart.
+In 2011, the band released their third and long-awaited eponymous studio album.
 As said by Lee in an interview with MTV News, the album’s themes included “the ocean, quest for freedom and falling in love.”
-In 2018 they released their fourth studio album, Synthesis, which contained the song Hi-Lo which featured violinist Lindsey Stirling.
+In 2018, they released their fourth studio album, Synthesis, which contained the song Hi-Lo, which featured violinist Lindsey Stirling.